IORoot/macos__json2clr--convert/README.md

-# MacOS .JSON to .CLR Converter
+# 🌈 MacOS .JSON to .CLR Color Palette Converter

-Useful for converting a JSON file into an Apple CLR Colour Palette which can then be imported into the Apple Colorpicker
+Useful for converting a JSON file into an Apple CLR Colour Palette which can then be imported into the Apple Colorpicker panel.

 ## Credit